mahaley22/Uncertainty-Sampling/index.md

 ## Aggregate Results
 With some variation in the ratios, the density of raw mis-matches (True or False Negatives) is positively correlated with uncertainty.
 For example, in one run:
 **32.1%** of the non-matches (potential errors) are found by **10.0%** of the target sentences with the highest uncertainty score.
-More typically, the mismatches are a little more evenly distributed.
-However, it consistently holds true:
+More typically, the mismatches are a somewhat more evenly distributed, with the following consistent observations:

-a) Not only is the distribution of mismatches skewed toward the high uncertainty percentiles, but
+a) Not only is the distribution of mismatches (presumptive Negatives) skewed toward the high uncertainty percentiles, but moreover
-b) The distribution of *mistranslations* is markedly skewed toward the high uncertainty percentiles, whereas the *alternate acceptable translations* have lower uncertainty.
+b) The distribution of *mistranslations* (True Negatives) is markedly skewed toward the high uncertainty percentiles, whereas the *alternate acceptable translations* have lower uncertainty.

-But then with a quick tool for exploration, it's easy to examine the presumptive Negatives to see if they are True or False Negatives (bad vs. good translations).
-There, we find a marked concentration of True Negatives in high uncertainty.

-mismatched but "good" mismatched but "bad" - low confidence, so it makes sense for example in an Active Learning scenario to go after the low confident mismatches first.
-Put another way, our True Negatives are overwhelmingly concentrated at the high uncertainty percentiles.

 ## Conclusions:
 This is an illustration (with graphs even!) of using uncertainty in ML, using using a MT system as an example.
 These types of exploration can lead to better error analysis and Active Learning: